trojrobert/MLOps_roadmap_and_curriculum/README.md

 ### Project to build
-- Deploy ML model to generate artistic portrait drawing (APDDrawingGAN) with flask + uwsgi
+- Deploy ML model to generate artistic portrait drawing (APDDrawingGAN) with Flask + uWSGI on Digital Ocean

    - Front-end - Bootstrap